 The Sam Rivers Trio, New York City, May 25th, 2007

 Start Spreading the News

 But to be precise...
-I've given copies of these documents to a few of the artists themselves on occasion, and so one day back in late 2003 I hit PRINT on my computer at 7PM and the thing stopped churning at 4PM the next day, having spat out the William Parker Sessionography in all of its small print single-spaced glory.
-I then had to hit Office-Max for large, fat, sturdy binders so that the 400+ pages wouldn't scatter across the parking lot as I tried lugging them out to the car, and I delivered this "book" to Mr. Parker that night at a concert in Buffalo, NY, and was later pleased to learn that he had spent several subsequent nights on the tour sitting on his hotel bed, slowly turning the endless pages in stunned amazement.
+I've given copies of these documents to a few of the artists themselves on occasion, and so one day back in late 2003 I hit PRINT on my computer at 7:00pm and the thing stopped churning at 4:00pm the next day, having spat out the William Parker Sessionography in all of its small-print single-spaced glory.
+I then had to hit Office-Max for large, fat, sturdy binders so that the 400+ pages wouldn't scatter across the parking lot as I tried lugging them out to the car, and I delivered this "book" to Mr. Parker that night at a concert in Buffalo, NY, and was later pleased to learn that he had spent several subsequent nights during the tour sitting on his hotel bed, slowly turning the endless pages in stunned amazement.

 There are those who would credit me abundantly with this work, but all that I see from inside is the just barely justifying and blessed fruit of my otherwise accursed obsessions.